Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 The student is responsible for confirming module dates, times, and location with the local Area Coordinator.

-The student is responsible for his/her own travel and lodging arrangements.
+For Modules 2 and 5, the student is responsible for his/her own travel and lodging arrangements.

 The student must bring his/her instrument and, if needed, music stand and sheet music, to all modules to participate in and satisfactorily complete classes.